wavemaker/docs/learn/teams/import-vcs-project.md

 Typically, you may use this feature in the following scenarios:

 - To transfer projects from one VCS provider to another.
-- To change group/organization name of an existing repository.
+- To change the group/organization name of an existing repository.

 :::note
 The repository clone URL should contain WaveMaker code for the project to be imported.